valgur/metsaregister/README.rst

 An unofficial Python API and command line utility to retrieve information from the `Estonian Forest Registry <http://register.metsad.ee/avalik/>`_.
-Provides functionality to fetch the geometries inside an area of interest of each vector layer, each feature's metadata in HTML and also the option to parse the main details for forest stand layer types.
+Provides functionality to fetch the geometries inside an area of interest for each vector layer, each feature's metadata in HTML and also the option to parse the main details for features in a forest stand layer.

-If you don't need detailed information about each forest stand then the `ShapeFile layers for each county <http://www.keskkonnaagentuur.ee/et/kaardikihid>`_, which updated once per month, are probably a better alternative to consider.
+If you don't need detailed information about each forest stand then the `ShapeFile layers for each county <http://www.keskkonnaagentuur.ee/et/kaardikihid>`_, which are updated once per month, are a better alternative to consider.

 Installation
 ------------